indiana-nikel/mds_proj_522/docs/intial_analysis.md

 Using the wine rating data set, I hypothesize that there is no trend in wine prices that can be predicted using one or more of the explanatory variables.

 ### Initial Analysis

+To pull the dataset into a usable format I would use a shell script integrated with the Kaggle client to first download the data set, storing it in the `data/raw` directory.
+I would then unzip and import the resulting CSV file into R, storing those scripts in their respective directories (`src/r`, `src/shell`).

+When importing the data into R, I would make sure that the data is correctly formatted: categorical variables are factors, discrete variables are integers, continuous variables are doubles, etc. This would minimize the errors that could arise from blindly importing raw data.
+The resulting data set would be placed into the `data/interim` directory.

+Before any statistical methods can get applied to the data set, it is important to plot and see any obvious trends.
+I would start by plotting price (my response variable) as a frequency histogram, to see the rough distribution of the frequency of certain prices.
+I could expand this into box plot to show the range of the data as well as any outliers.

+I would then plot price against rating in a scatter plot, the most obvious variable that would be related to price.
+If there were any obvious trends, I would fit a smooth line to approximate the trend.

+I would follow this plotting pattern with the other singular variables (where appropriate), and then adding in multiple variables to the same plot (ie. grouping by location).
+I would also take note of any trends that are apparent but not linear, indicating that a transformation might be required for a linear regression model.
+The plots will all be saved in the `results/figures` directory.